metinucar/toolbox/lists/awesome-sass.md

-[Sass MQ](https://github.com/sass-mq/sass-mq) | A Sass mixin that helps you compose media queries in an elegant way [MQs](http://www.stephen.io/mediaqueries/) | CSS Media Queries for iPads & iPhones [Jeet](https://github.com/mojotech/jeet) | The most advanced, yet intuitive, grid system available for Sass or Stylus
+[Sass MQ](https://github.com/sass-mq/sass-mq) | A Sass mixin that helps you compose media queries in an elegant way [MQs](http://www.stephen.io/mediaqueries/) | CSS Media Queries for iPads & iPhones [Jeet](https://github.com/mojotech/jeet) | The most advanced, yet intuitive, grid system available for Sass or Stylus [Layout Grid](https://github.com/clippings/layout-grid) | Static responsive grid with pure css.
+Javascript using native drag-n-drop to reorder for each screen size on desktop and mobile

 ### Mixin libraries, toolkits, and utilities
 Title | Description